Piano Tuning - St. Louis Metro - Burd and Sons

 Stanley graduated from Mr. Biggerstaff's technology program in 1932.
 Later, he would open Shaw Music in Jefferson City which eventually expanded to 3 stores throughout Missouri.
 Mr. Shaw went on to train 2 piano technicians; his son-in-law Gus Schwartz, and Smokey Burd.

-Photo of piano tuner Smokey Burd.
+Piano tuner Smokey Burd.

 Smokey Burd